 After Marygrove, Dr. Ozar attended graduate school with a NCEA Fellowship and earned her Master’s and Doctoral degrees in Philosophy with Phi Beta Kappa honors at Fordham University.
 Her career ever since has concentrated on Catholic education.
 She has lent her expertise to many undertakings of the NCEA in the areas of instructional leadership, curriculum development and staff development.
 She is a frequent presenter at NCEA conventions and conferences.

-Dr. Ozar has received recognition awards from NCEA; the North Central Association, an accrediting body; and the Institute for Catholic Educational Leadership at the University of San Francisco.
+Dr. Ozar has received recognition awards from NCEA; the Higher Learning Commission, an accrediting body; and the Institute for Catholic Educational Leadership at the University of San Francisco.

 From Marygrove, Dr. Ozar says that she received a very rigorous, relevant liberal arts education among women who believed that “things mattered” and that it was important to find out what those things were and live your life in accord with them for others.
 A personal motto that she attributes to Martha Graham is “To love what you do and feel that it matters, what could be more fun.”
 She feels the Distinguished Alumni Award is a testament to enduring friendship and means a lot to her that the selection committee believes that working in Catholic education is important and merits recognition.